 Introduction to biochemical terminology, concepts, theories, and laboratory techniques, including common classes of biological molecules, enzymatic reactions, and metabolism.
 All topics are studies in the context of modern biochemical literature and investigative laboratory experiments.
-Prerequisites: CHEM 330, CHEM 331, or CHEM 333, or instructor's permission.
+Prerequisites: CHEM 331 and CHEM 332 or 333.
 NOTE: General Honors Course.